Michael Graham (singer)

-Michael Christopher Charles "Mikey" Graham (born 15 August 1972) is an Irish former singer-songwriter, actor and record producer.
+Michael Christopher Charles Graham (born 15 August 1972) is an Irish singer-songwriter, actor and record producer.
 He debuted in 1993 alongside Keith Duffy, Ronan Keating, Shane Lynch, and Stephen Gately as part of Irish pop group Boyzone.

 Early life

 The youngest of seven children, Graham was born to housewife Sheila and carpenter William.
 He was raised on the Northside of Dublin with five older sisters and one older brother.
 He attended Billie Barry Stage School in Dublin and started his life in the public eye at an early age, appearing in television adverts for Mikado biscuits, the Electricity Supply Board (the ESB) and T-Mobile.
 Like his bandmate Shane Lynch, Graham had worked as a mechanic before finding fame as a singer; Lynch has stated in an interview that during the early days of Boyzone, he and Graham had a heated argument over exhaust pipes and barely spoke to each other for fifteen years.